-This section explains how and when to notify the DVLA about your illness.
-It also sets out what could happen once the DVLA know about your illness, and how to challenge a decision if you think it is wrong.
+You have to tell the Drivers and Vehicle Licensing Agency (DVLA) if you have certain mental illnesses or take some medication.
+This section explains how and when to tell the DVLA about your illness or medication.
+It explains what could happen when you tell the DVLA and how to challenge a decision if you think it is wrong.

-Last reviewed in August 2013.
-Next review August 2015.
+Last reviewed in October 2015.
+Next review October 2017.

 Need practical advice & info?
 We can help.